Exploring asymmetric multifractal cross-correlations of price-volatility and asymmetric volatility dynamics in cryptocurrency markets: Introduction

-In this paper, we firstly employ the MF-ADCCA approach to investigate the asymmetric multifractal properties of cross-correlations between price fluctuations and realized volatility fluctuations in cryptocurrency markets.
+This paper employs the MF-ADCCA approach to investigate the asymmetric multifractal properties of cross-correlations between price fluctuations and realized volatility fluctuations in cryptocurrency markets, which is the first contribution to the literature.
 Our empirical findings reveal traces of asymmetric multifractality and its dependence on the directions of price movements.
-Secondly, we address the financial issue of asymmetric volatility effect, crucial for financial investors and regulators.
-We use a framework of fractal analysis, which differs from the conventional GARCH-class models where how one-time price shock influences volatility is analyzed.
+Next, we address the financial issue of asymmetric volatility effect, crucial for financial investors and regulators.
+We propose to use a framework of fractal analysis, which differs from the conventional GARCH-class models where how one-time price shock influences volatility is analyzed.
+This is the second contribution to the literature.
 We show that the asymmetric volatility effect can be examined by the assessment of asymmetric cross-correlations between bull and bear markets over various time scales from short to long time periods.
 The levels of cross-correlations are quantitatively investigated for each time scale relying on the asymmetric DCCA coefficient~\cite{cao2018multifractal} based on the idea of the DCCA coefficient~\cite{zebende2011dcca, podobnik2011statistical}.
 We find the presence of different reactions of volatility to price in major cryptocurrencies, where price-volatility is more strongly cross-correlated under negative market trends compared to positive market trends.
 However, for the relatively minor ones, cross-correlations are stronger under positive market trends, implying that the inverse-asymmetric volatility effect is present.
 Our findings not only provide new insights into the nature of the price-volatility dynamics, but also contribute to other relevant issues such as volatility spillovers, speculative trading, and the maturity of cryptocurrency markets.

 The rest of this paper is organized as follows.
 Section 2 describes the data used in the analysis.
 Section 3 explains the two nonlinear dynamical methods used in the analysis, the MF-ADCCA approach and the asymmetric DCCA coefficient, to further investigate volatility dynamics.
 Section 4 present the results and discussions of the empirical analysis.
 Section 5 concludes.